alwinb/html-braces/README.md

 Safe HTML-aware Template Engine
 ================================

-Html-braces a safe, html-aware template engine.
+Html-braces is a safe, html-aware template engine.

 * It automatically escapes the input in a mannar that is appropriate for the html context in which template placeholders appear.